solo-studios/guava-kotlin/dokka/includes/Module.md

 Guava Kotlin is a bridge between Guava and common Kotlin language features and idioms.

-Please see the subpackages for further documentation on how it wraps Guava:
+Please see the subpackages for further documentation on how it wraps Guava.

 ## Setup with Gradle